WHAT YOU NEED TO REALIZE IN ORDER TO UNDERSTAND

 Because it was laid as the income tax provisions of the tariff (act), the income tax was easily recognized by the court as belonging to the indirect category of imposts.
 In addition, the court also recognized that the legislators, in writing this tariff legislation in 1913, had very carefully taken their “cues” from the Court itself in the Pollock v Farmers Loan & Trust Co. case, on how to write income tax legislation that would, in the future, stand the test of constitutionality that the legislation tested in Pollock had failed.

-In the Pollock case in 1896, the Supreme Court had declared the legislation tested in that case unconstitutional because it was determined by the court to be an attempt to tax directly and without apportionment.
-However, in discussing the character, nature and histories of both direct and indirect taxation under the Constitution, the Pollock Court states:
+In the Pollock case in 1896, the Supreme Court had declared the legislation tested in that case unconstitutional because it was determined by the court to be an attempt to tax certain sources of earnings directly and without apportionment.
+However, in discussing the character, nature and history of both direct and indirect taxation under the Constitution, the Pollock Court writes:

-If one wants to avoid the legal compulsion to pay the sales tax, don’t’ go to the store, and you don’t have to pay the sales tax on goods you grow or make yourself, because there is no legal compulsion to do so.
-If you don’t want to be a tax collector, don’t open a store and you don’t have to collect tax on transactions.
+If one wants to avoid the legal compulsion to pay the sales tax, don’t’ go to the store, and you don’t have to pay the sales tax on goods you grow or make yourself, because there is no legal compulsion to do so, because the store cannot collect tax from everyone who has a loaf of bread, or from those who bake a loaf of bread, only from those who buy a loaf of bread at the store.
+If you don’t want to be a tax collector, don’t open a store, and you don’t have to collect tax on your transactions.

-Now, as stated above, in addition to knowing a tariff is an indirect tax, the Supreme Court also recognized immediately that the legislators of the income tax legislation enacted in 1913 and being tested by the court, had done their homework regarding the writing of constitutional income tax legislation that legitimately imposes and INDIRECTLY collects an indirect (income) tax laid in a tariff act.
+Now, as stated above, in addition to knowing a tariff is an indirect tax (as an impost under Article I, Section 8, Clause 1 of the U.S. Constitution), the Supreme Court also recognized immediately that the legislators of the income tax legislation enacted in 1913 and being tested by the court in these cases in 1916, had done their homework regarding the writing of constitutional income tax legislation that legitimately imposes and INDIRECTLY collects an indirect (income) tax laid in a tariff act.
 They recognized that:

 “2.
 The act provides for collecting the tax at the source; that is, makes it the duty of corporations, etc., to retain and pay the sum of the tax on interest due on bonds and mortgages unless the owner … gives a notice that he claims an exemption” (emphasis added) Brushaber v.
 Union Pacific R.R.
 Co, 240 US 1, 21 (1916)

-They immediately saw that the “duty of corporations, etc., to retain and pay the sum of the taxcould be immediately recognized by everyone as creating a tax collector in the law, in the form of a Withholding Agent, who was being tasked by the legislation with the duty to collect the income tax from subject persons through the “duty” to “retain and pay the sum of the tax”.
-Today we call this identified duty “withholding”, and the reason why is because that is how this “duty” is clearly defined in the statutes, with no confusion, at 26 U.S.C. § 7701(a)(16):
+The Court immediately saw that the “duty of corporations, etc., to retain and pay the sum of the taxcould be immediately recognized (by everyone) as creating a tax collector in the law, in the form of the statutorily defined Withholding Agent, who was being tasked by the income tax legislation being tested with the duty to collect the income tax from transactions involving subject “persons”, through the “duty” to “retain and pay the sum of the tax”.
+Today we call this court identified, statutorily defined duty, “withholding, and the reason why is because that is how this “duty” is clearly defined in the statutes, with no confusion, plainly and clearly at 26 U.S.C. § 7701(a)(16):

 (16).
 Withholding Agent. - The term "Withholding Agent" means any person required to deduct and withhold any tax under the provisions of sections 1441, 1442, 1443, or 1461.”

-This is the legislatively defined “duty” in the law (today), that was identified by the Supreme Court in 1916 in the Brushaber decision, to recognize the income tax legislation being tested in that case as an indirect tax that was collected indirectly, by “collecting the tax at the source” by withholding money as tax under the “duty of the corporations, etc. to retain and pay the sum of the tax”.
+This is the legislatively defined “duty” in the law (today), that was identified by the Supreme Court in 1916 in the Brushaber decision, and was relied upon by the Courtto recognize the income tax legislation being tested in that case as an indirect tax that was collected indirectly, by “collecting the tax at the source”, by withholding money as tax under the “duty of the corporations, etc. to retain and pay the sum of the tax”, AS FEDERAL TAX COLLECTORS.

 § 1441.
 Withholding of Tax on Nonresident Aliens